 In 1964 when the Club moved to its current Diamond Head location, a volleyball stadium was built with two regulation courts, a “baby” court and covered bleachers that seat 150 fans.

-Volleyball is still a huge sport at the OCC, with sand tournaments scheduled throughout the year, including the “Daddy” Haine 4-Man Tournament held each Labor Day weekend.
+Volleyball is still a huge sport at the OCC, with beach tournaments scheduled throughout the year, including the “Daddy” Haine 4-Man Tournament held each Labor Day weekend.

 The Club entered its first national indoor tournament in 1956 and continues to field indoor teams that compete in local and national tournaments.